ihmeuw/vivarium_cluster_tools/docs/source/config.rst

 YAML Basics
 ************
-YAML is a simple human readable data serialization format and often used for configuration files.
+YAML is a simple human readable data serialization format and often used for specification files.
 The extensions of a file can be **.yaml** or **.yml**, both of which are accepted in ``vivarium``.
-These are some useful syntax that you may want to remember when you write your own simulation configuration file.
+These are some useful syntax that you may want to remember when you write your own model specification file.

 1. Whitespace indentation is used to denote structure.

 For example, you want to use ``BasePopulation()`` `component` in your simulation.
-To specify, you need to specify where it locates in your yaml configuration.
+To specify, you need to specify where it locates in your model specification.
 Using whitespace indentation, you can show that ``BasePopulation()`` is in ``population`` module of ``vivarium_public_health`` library.
 However, you should **never use tab** to make your indentation.